 Special Admission Requirements - Program Application Deadline: Sept.
 1*

-Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program by the ARC-PA will be September 2029.
-The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.
+Continued Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
+The approximate date for the next comprehensive review of the program by the ARC-PA will be in 2018.

 AACC cannot confirm whether the course or program meets requirements for professional licensure in states other than Maryland.
 If you plan to apply for licensure in a state other than Maryland, contact that state’s licensing board to determine whether the AACC course or program meets requirements for licensure in that state.
 If you need assistance finding contact information for your state, or if you need additional information regarding professional licensure, please contact the School of Health Sciences at 410-777-7310.